 2 tablespoons rice vinegar

 1 tablespoon tomato paste

-2-inch piece fresh ginger, peeled and finely grated/minced
+3-inch piece fresh ginger, peeled & finely minced

 Preheat the oven to 450 degrees F. Line 2 baking sheets with parchment paper.